The Way I Am (Eminem song): Music video

-The music video at the beginning plays an instrumental of his song "Kim", after the "Kim" instrumental is played, the song carries on as normal and when the song starts, it shows him on the point to advance forward to move on the wood window tablet of a very tall it shows him about to jump out the window of a tall building, and shows him falling through the sky, in a sequence inspired by the Coen brothers film The Hudsucker Proxy, in which the hero also falls slowly from a skyscraper window.
+The music video at the beginning plays an instrumental of Eminem's song "Kim".
+After the "Kim" instrumental is played, the song carries on as normal and when the song starts, it shows Eminem about to jump out of the window of a tall building.
+He jumps and falls through the sky in a sequence inspired by the Coen brothers film The Hudsucker Proxy, in which the hero also falls slowly from a skyscraper window.
 Marilyn Manson appears behind Eminem when the song refers to him — and a few more times thereafter.
-Other shots show fans coming up to him, asking for his autograph, the scene when Eminem throws a chair at his Slim Shady LP platinum plaque was inspired by the pressure he felt by his label to write a hit as the first single for The Marshall Mathers LP.
-In the video, Proof is in the scene when Eminem makes a radio interview and flips the DJ off.
-Also, the little boy who asks for Eminem's photo in the public bathroom is his half-brother, Nathan.
-It was released by Paul Hunter as well as Eminem in his neighborhood in front of an old house.
-At the end of the video, when Eminem hits the ground, it bounces him safely like a giant mattress.
-It was named the 19th Best Music Video of the 2000s by Complex magazine.
-In the music video version of the song wind sound effects can be heard when Eminem is singing the intro, the first & last chorus.
+Other shots show fans coming up to Eminem, asking for his autograph.
+Eminem and Manson were accused of being one of the causes of the Columbine High School massacre because of their violent lyrics.
+The rapper refuted these accusations by saying in "The Way I Am" that it is up to parents to raise their children.
+Manson was invited by Eminem to participate in the music video.
+Manson also performed the song live with Eminem.
+The scene when Eminem throws a chair at his The Slim Shady LP platinum plaque was inspired by the pressure he felt by his label to write a hit as the first single for The Marshall Mathers LP.
+In the video, Proof is in the scene when Eminem holds a radio interview and flips the DJ off.
+The little boy who asks for Eminem's photo in the public bathroom is his half-brother, Nathan.
+It was released by Paul Hunter as well as Eminem in his neighborhood in front of his old house, the same house that is depicted on the cover of The Marshall Mathers LP.
+At the end of the video, when Eminem hits the ground, he bounces off it safely, as if it is a giant mattress.

+The video was named the 19th Best Music Video of the 2000s by Complex magazine.
+In the music video version of the song, wind sound effects can be heard when Eminem sings the intro, the first & last chorus.
 This can't be heard in the album version.